-NIST requirements are found in its Handbook 44 (going forward in this post, “the Handbook”) and apply to load cells for commercial use in the United States and Canada.
+As previously stated, NIST requirements are in its Handbook 44 (going forward, “the Handbook”); they apply to load cells for commercial use in the United States and Canada.
 They are much like the OIML requirements with some additional specifications.

 NIST assigns five classes to load cells: I, II, III, III L, and IIII.
 Table 7a in the Handbook describes the application of each class as follows:

 Precision Laboratory Weighing

 Laboratory weighing, precious metals and gems, grain test scales